-- Before coming to the barn, your dog should know how to reliably come when called and greet strangers without being aggressive or overexcited.
+- For our first tip on barn dog safety, your dog should know how to reliably come when called and greet strangers without being aggressive or overexcited before even coming to the barn.

 - If your dog is a barker, you’ll need to train a “quiet” command.Even if you have your own barn or your boarding barn allows dogs off-leash, keep your dog on a leash for the first several visits.
 It’s a new environment, and even well-behaved dogs can get excited by all the new people, animals and smells.